Konamiman/Nextor/docs/Nextor 3.0 Programmers Reference.md

 This document provides a reference of the new features that Nextor adds to MSX-DOS 2 from a developer point of view (basically the new function calls provided, but also some other useful information).
 The development of device drivers for Nextor is not covered in this document; this topic has a separate document devoted to itself, _[Nextor 3.0 Driver Development Guide](Nextor%203.0%20Driver%20Development%20Guide.md)_.

-The reader of this document is assumed to have experience developing applications for MSX in general and for MSX-DOS 2 in particular (specifically, the information covered by chapter 3 of _MSX2 Technical Handbook_ and the _[MSX-DOS 2 Program Interface Specification](DOS2-PIS.TXT)_ and _[MSX-DOS 2 Function Codes Specification](DOS2-FCS.TXT)_ documents is assumed to be known).
+The reader of this document is assumed to have experience developing applications for MSX in general and for MSX-DOS 2 in particular (specifically, familiarity with the information covered by [chapter 3 of _MSX2 Technical Handbook_](https://github.com/Konamiman/MSX2-Technical-Handbook/blob/master/md/Chapter3.md) and the _[MSX-DOS 2 Program Interface Specification](DOS2-PIS.TXT)_ and _[MSX-DOS 2 Function Codes Specification](DOS2-FCS.TXT)_ documents is assumed).
 Also, it is a good idea to get acquainted with Nextor by reading _[Nextor 3.0 User Manual](Nextor%203.0%20User%20Manual.md)_ prior to this document.

 If you are already familiar with developing for Nextor 2 you may want to take a look at [what's new in Nextor 3](Nextor%203.0%20What's%20New.md).

 ## 2. Changes in existing function calls

 This section details what Nextor has changed in the function calls already existing in MSX-DOS 2.
-All the changes are non-breaking except a minor issue with 16 bit sector numbers in function _DPARM.
+All the changes are non-breaking except a minor issue with 16 bit sector numbers in function `_DPARM`.

 Only the changes introduced in Nextor are explained, the complete description of the functions is not provided here.
 See the _[MSX-DOS 2 Function Codes Specification](DOS2-FCS.TXT)_ document for more details on these function calls.